LimePoint/opschain/docs/examples/running_a_complex_change.md

 This will create an `opschain-confluent` namespace, and assign relevant permissions to the `opschain-runner` role to allow it to create and destroy the Confluent deployment in it.

-_Note: this step assumes you are using the default `opschain-trial` Kubernetes namespace for OpsChain.
+_Note: this step assumes you are using the default `opschain` Kubernetes namespace for OpsChain.
 You must modify the `ServiceAccount` namespace in `k8s/namespace.yaml` if this is not the case._

 ### Build the base image